KevinG396/kevinji.github.io/_pages/about.md

 Fast GNN Inference on Multi-Core Systems
 ======
-Existing standard Graph Neural Network (GNN) libraries face challenges in performance and scalability on multi-core CPUs, especially for large graphs (more than 100,000 vertices) with heavy embeddings.
+Existing standard Graph Neural Network (GNN) libraries face challenges in performance and scalability on modern multi-core CPUs, especially for large graphs (more than 100,000 vertices) with heavy embeddings.
 We optimized GNN inference with different parallel strategies according to the properties of input graphs.
-We achieved up to 2.64x inference speed compared to DGL(Deep Graph Library) and 3.36x compared to PyG(PyTorch-Geometric)
+We achieved up to 2.64x inference speed compared to DGL (Deep Graph Library) and 3.36x compared to PyG (PyTorch-Geometric)

 Paper accepted by [IPDPS 2025 Workshops](https://www.ipdps.org/ipdps2025/2025-workshops.html)